alexkorban/aoteastudios.com/1-products.md

 ---
 layout: page
-title: Training & Resources
+title: Products
-tooltip: "Training & resources"
+tooltip: "Products"
 permalink: /products/
 ---

 It's hard to find practical resources for business analysis.
 This is why we came up with a range of training and resources to allow you to learn quickly.

-# Communication for BAs self-paced course
+<h1><a href = "/products/business-analysis/communication-for-bas">Communication for BAs self-paced course</a></h1>

 <img src = "/img/comms-course-image-small.png" style = "float: right; margin-left: 1em; border: 0" />